All Episodes

 That'd be cool.

-Uh no, I don't have kids, but that'd be dope.
+No, I don't have kids, but that'd be dope.

-It maybe it's good to start having children now so that they can be like you have an army by the time you're 40.
+At the same time, maybe it's good to start having children now so that they can be like you have an army by the time you're 40.

-Yeah, just Genghis Khan it, man.
+Yeah, just Genghis Connant, man.

-Just make the whole world your your relative.
+Just make the whole world your relative.

-I'm probably I'm half Filipino.
+I'm probably, I'm half Filipino.

-I'm probably related to Genghis Khan in some form, like that in some form that'd be a good way to we need to we need to start having kids.
+I'm probably related to Genghis Khan in some fort, like that in some form.

 Just yeah, good people need to have kids and not let anybody fuck with them.

-You know, like maybe some more do you think the schools are as fucked up as people say they are?
+Do you think the schools are as fucked up as people say they are?

-Because I was in school not that long ago, like 15 years ago, and you know, it sucked, but it wasn't it wasn't fucked up.
+Because I was in school not that long ago, like 15 years ago.

 No, it was bad.